Imrulhassankhanporosh/Daily-Life-Of-A-Airline-Website-Admin/README.md

 # POM_Selenium_Allure_TestNG
-This is a simple selenium project which is created using POM , TestNG and ALlure.
+This is a simple selenium project which is created using POM , TestNG and Allure.
 I have used page object model and page factory for this project, Run my test cases using TestNG and provided screenshots after completing the test cases.

 I have used a airline website where admin has to login and can perform necessary responsibilities.